EastEnders: Characters

 The Watts and Mitchell families have been central to many notable EastEnders storylines, the show having been dominated by the Watts in the 1980s, with the 1990s focusing on the Mitchells and Butchers.
 The early 2000s saw a shift in attention towards the newly introduced female Slater clan, before a renewal of emphasis upon the restored Watts family beginning in 2003.
-In 2006, EastEnders became largely dominated by the Mitchell, Masood and Branning families, though the early 2010s also saw a renewed focus on the Moon and Slater family, and, from 2013 onwards, the Carters.
+In 2006, EastEnders became largely dominated by the Mitchell, Masood and Branning families.
+However, the early 2010s also saw a renewed focus on the Moon and Slater family; further, from 2013 onwards, the Carters were a prominent family.
 In 2016, the Fowlers were revived and merged with the Slaters, with Martin Fowler (James Bye) marrying Stacey Slater (Lacey Turner).
 The late 2010s saw the newly introduced Taylor family become central to the show's main storylines, and in 2019, the first Sikh family, the Panesars, were introduced.
+The early 2020s was dominated by the Mitchells, Brannings, Panesars, Slaters, as well as the newly introduced Knight family.
 Key people involved in the production of EastEnders have stressed how important the idea of strong families is to the programme.EastEnders has an emphasis on strong family matriarchs, with examples including Pauline Fowler (Wendy Richard) and Peggy Mitchell (Barbara Windsor), helping to attract a female audience.
 John Yorke, the former BBC's head of drama production, put this down to Tony Holland's "gay sensibility, which showed a love for strong women".
 The matriarchal role is one that has been seen in various reincarnations since the programme's inception, often depicted as the centre of the family unit.
 The original matriarch was Lou Beale (Anna Wing), though later examples include Mo Harris (Laila Morse), Pat Butcher (Pam St Clement), Zainab Masood (Nina Wadia), Cora Cross (Ann Mitchell), Kathy Beale (Gillian Taylforth), Jean Slater (Gillian Wright), and Suki Panesar (Balvinder Sopal).
 These characters are often seen as being loud and interfering but most importantly, responsible for the well-being of the family.

 The show often includes strong, brassy, long-suffering women who exhibit diva-like behaviour and stoically battle through an array of tragedy and misfortune.
 Such characters include Angie Watts (Anita Dobson), Kathy Beale (Gillian Taylforth), Sharon Watts (Letitia Dean), Pat Butcher (Pam St Clement), Peggy Mitchell (Barbara Windsor), Kat Slater (Jessie Wallace), Denise Fox (Diane Parish), Tanya Branning (Jo Joyner) and Linda Carter (Kellie Bright).
-Conversely there are female characters who handle tragedy less well, depicted as eternal victims and endless sufferers, who include Ronnie Mitchell (Samantha Womack), Little Mo Mitchell (Kacey Ainsworth), Laura Beale (Hannah Waterman), Sue Osman (Sandy Ratcliff), Lisa Fowler (Lucy Benjamin), Mel Owen (Tamzin Outhwaite) and Rainie Cross (Tanya Franks).
-The 'tart with a heart' is another recurring character.
+Conversely there are female characters who handle tragedy less well, depicted as eternal victims and endless sufferers; examples include Ronnie Mitchell (Samantha Womack), Little Mo Mitchell (Kacey Ainsworth), Whitney Dean (Shona McGarty), Laura Beale (Hannah Waterman), Sue Osman (Sandy Ratcliff), Lisa Fowler (Lucy Benjamin), Mel Owen (Tamzin Outhwaite) and Rainie Cross (Tanya Franks).
+The "tart with a heart" is another recurring character.
 Often, their promiscuity masks a hidden vulnerability and a desire to be loved.
-Such characters have included Pat Butcher (Pam St Clement), Tiffany Mitchell (Martine McCutcheon) and Kat Slater (Jessie Wallace).
+Such characters have included Pat Butcher (Pam St Clement), Tiffany Mitchell (Martine McCutcheon), Kat Slater (Jessie Wallace), Dawn Swann (Kara Tointon) and Priya Nandra-Hart (Sophie Khan Levy).